Renerte/CodinGameSolutions/README.md

 # CodinGameSolutions
 These are my solutions to [CodinGame](http://codingame.com) puzzles made in Go.
-Informations about non-Go solutions are below "Available Solutions"

 ###Available solutions:
 #####Tutorial: